LifeLock Identity Theft Protection Review 2025

 People-search sites — also known as data brokers — are websites that contain databases of people’s personal information.
 Contact information can commonly be found on such sites, but they can also include details like people’s birthdays, job history and so on.
 In short, these people-search sites make money off of other people’s data while exposing them to greater risks of identity theft.

 Word to the wise, keep a list of the data broker sites.
 Some sites grant opt-out requests but don’t remove your information from their databases.
 They just take it off the site.
 That means your data might reappear again.
-Or you can invest in one of my favorite data removal services — they automate the process, so you don’t have to think about it.
+Or you can invest in one of our favorite data removal services — they automate the process, so you don’t have to think about it.

 Pro Tip: Privacy Feature is a feature from Norton, so only LifeLock with Norton 360 plans enjoy this feature.
 On the bright side, it highlights the value of adding Norton 360.
 It adds antivirus software, a VPN, Privacy Monitor, and a bunch of other digital protection tools for as low as $1 per month when added to your LifeLock plan, while data removal services like Incogni cost about $13 per month.